thomastaudt/portpics/README.md

 -o,--output        output directory
 -e,--extensions    comma separated list of file extensions that are
-                   searched for in the input directory [default: jpg] -n,--name          name of the output files; may contain %y,%m,%d,%f,%n;
+                   searched for in the input directory [default: jpg] -n,--name          name of the output files; may contain %y,%m,%d,%f,%b,%n;
                    in this case %f is the basename of the original target file [default: %f] -c,--command       command that shall be applied on the copied files;
-                   may contain %y,%m,%d,%f,%n; in this case %f is the basename of the copied file -D,--digits        number of digits that %n is replaced with; e.g. for 10 pictures and -p 3 the values of %n would go from 001 to 010 [default: digits of number of pictures]
+                   may contain %y,%m,%d,%f,%b,%n; in this case %f and %b are the names of the copied file -D,--digits        number of digits that %n is replaced with; e.g. for 10 pictures and -p 3 the values of %n would go from 001 to 010 [default: digits of number of pictures]